frankvdh/Meerkat/README.md

 * A simulator to generate "traffic" for testing (turned on by default!)
 * Display logs & raw messages on the screen
 * Display nearby traffic in a text window
-* Display nearby traffic in a graphic map window, either Heading-Up, Track-Up, or North-Up
+* Display nearby traffic in a zoomable graphic map window, either Heading-Up, Track-Up, or North-Up

 In the map window, the current GPS position is located at the lower centre of the screen.
 The background has some circles and lines to make it easier to estimate distance and direction.
 The map window is zoomable with a pinch gesture.